Sunbeams Music Centre

 Greystone Grange House

-Creating a more sustainable home was also close to the clients and our hearts, therefore, it was decided to retain the existing house and retrofit this with cavity insulation and high performance windows.
+Creating a more sustainable home was also close to the clients and our hearts.
+Retaining the existing house this is retrofitted with thick cavity insulation and high performance windows.
 Meanwhile, the new rear extension uses highly insulated pre-assembled timber frame cassettes, coupled with a quality air tight layer and mechanical ventilation heat recovery system throughout to reduce heating demand, improve air quality and comfort.
-The rear canopy was designed with thermal comfort in mind, providing solar shading when the sun is at its highest and hottest whilst letting sunlight deep into the plan in early and late parts of the day to passively heat the home.
+The rear canopy was designed with thermal comfort in mind.
+Providing solar shading when the sun is at its highest and hottest whilst letting sunlight deep into the plan in early and late parts of the day to passively heat the home.
+Greystone Grange illustrates how a deep home refurbishment can give a completely fresh lease of life to an existing house.

 Greystone Grange MawsonKerr